ray-project/ray/doc/source/rllib/package_ref/replay-buffers.rst

 MultiAgentReplayBuffer classes
 ==============================

-These classes use the above, "single-agent", buffers as underlying buffers to facilitate splitting up experiences between policies.
+The following classes use the above, "single-agent", buffers as underlying buffers to facilitate splitting up experiences between the different agents' policies.
+In multi-agent RL, more than one agent exists in the environment and not all of these agents may utilize the same policy (mapping M agents to N policies, where M <= N).
+This leads to the need for MultiAgentReplayBuffers that store the experiences of different policies separately.

 ray.rllib.utils.replay_buffers.multi_agent_replay_buffer
 --------------------------------------------------------